wardellbagby/HangoutsBot/readme.md

 3. Sets the autoreplies for all conversations the bot is in.
 4. Sets "Dev Mode" to default to off for all conversations.
 Dev Mode will force the bot to print out all of it's replies to the console window instead of replying via Hangouts.
 5. Array of all of the commands that only admins will have access to use.
+6. Array of all of the commands that only conversation admins and normal admins will have access to use.
-6. Sets commands to be enabled for all chats.
+7. Sets commands to be enabled for all chats.
-7. Sets chat forwarding for all chats to disabled.
+8. Sets chat forwarding for all chats to disabled.
 (When enabled, you must have a conversation object with a "forward_to" member that is set to a different conversation id.)
-8. Sets rename watching to enabled.
+9. Sets rename watching to enabled.
 (This is required to have /record record name changes.)
-9. Start of the conversations dictionary.
+10. Start of the conversations dictionary.
-10. Start of a conversation specific dictionary.
+11. Start of a conversation specific dictionary.
 "CONV-ID-HERE" should be replaced with an actual id, which looks something like "Ugxxxxxxxxxxx_xxxxxxxxxxxxx".
+12. Sets the conversation admin for a specific conversation.
+Unlike the admins array on line 1, there can only be one conversation admin per conversation.
-11. Sets the autoreplies for this specific conversation, which entirely overrides any autoreplies set for all conversations.
+13. Sets the autoreplies for this specific conversation, which entirely overrides any autoreplies set for all conversations.
-12. Sets an autoreply keyword and reply.
+14. Sets an autoreply keyword and reply.
 In this case, "whistle", "bot", and "whistlebot" are all keywords, and the reply will be the command /think, which will be given the entirety of what the user posted.
 For example: A user saying "Bot, how are you?" would cause the command "/think Bot, how are you?" to be ran.
 NOTE: The keywords are case-insensitive.
-13. Sets another autoreply keyword and reply.
+15. Sets another autoreply keyword and reply.
 In this case, if a user says "trash," the Bot will reply with "You're trash."
 NOTE: The keywords are case-insensitive.
-14. Start of the "forward_to" array.
+16. Start of the "forward_to" array.
 All conversation IDs listed here will have this conversation forwarded to them.
-15. "CONV-ID-HERE" should be replaced with an actual id, which looks something like "Ugxxxxxxxxxxx_xxxxxxxxxxxxx", and then commands will be forwarded to that conversation.
+17. "CONV-ID-HERE" should be replaced with an actual id, which looks something like "Ugxxxxxxxxxxx_xxxxxxxxxxxxx", and then commands will be forwarded to that conversation.

 A cookies.txt file will also be created, holding the cookies that are valid for your login.